Help with tinnitus using hypnotherapy

-help with Tinnitus using hypnosis and hypnotherapy in Fareham and Southampton, Portsmouth, Winchester and Chichester
+Fast and effective help for anyone suffering from Tinnitus using hypnosis and hypnotherapy in Fareham and Southampton, Portsmouth & Winchester.

 Whilst the cause of tinnitus is unknown there are many factors associated with it.
 These factors include anxiety, emotional tension and fatigue.
 Symptoms vary greatly according to the individual.
 Some suffer noise in only one ear, some in both.
 For some it is a high pitched noise whilst for others it can be a ringing noise.

 Tinnitus affects men and women equally and can be associated with many disorders of the ear.
 Tinnitus is the perception of sound in the head when no outside sound is present.
 It can take the form of ringing, hissing, whistling, clicking, roaring, whooshing or chirping and can exist with or without hearing loss.

 One third of adults report experiencing tinnitus at some time in their lives and almost everyone has experienced brief periods of mild ringing or other sounds in the ear.
 Around one in 200 hundred people have tinnitus symptoms so badly that it affects their ability to lead a normal life .Tinnitus is not a disease but it is a symptom common to many problems, some of which are psychological.

 Often the cause of tinnitus will remain a mystery but one of the conditions linked the appearance or disappearance of tinnitus is stress.
 The stress can be physical, emotional or psychological.
 One thing is certain.
 Tinnitus is not imaginary.

 Often sufferers find their symptoms worsen at night.
 During the day the sufferer is often distracted by sounds and activities which make the tinnitus less obvious but at night, when it is quiet the tinnitus often seems louder and more constant.